 Temperatures in Charleston and across the United States have reached dangerously high levels this summer.
-As football and other school sports start training and recreation and competitive youth and adult teams enter months of frequent competition, knowing how to train safely in this heat is critical to avoid heat illness.
+As football and other school sports start training and recreation and competitive youth and adult teams enter months of frequent competition, knowing how to train safely in this extreme heat is critical to avoid heat illness.

 This post is a summary of recommendations from the US Centers for Disease Control and Prevention (CDC), the Red Cross, and the American Academy of Pediatrics.
 While some of the tips might be specific to a particular age group, the concepts are applicable to all athletes training and competing in hot, humid weather.

 If possible, exercise or practice early in the morning or in the evening rather than the middle of the day.

 Choose lightweight, light-colored, and breathable clothing.

 Start each session slowly and gradually increase intensity.

 Watch each other for signs and symptoms of heat illness and get medical assistance immediately if needed.

 Some illness, such as gastrointestinal illnesses, can cause dehydration and adversely affect body temperature regulation.

 If you are training for over an hour or multiple times in a day, consider drinking a sports drink with electrolytes, especially sodium, to properly rehydrate.

 Avoid drinks with caffeine and alcohol.

 Body weight measurements provide a good assessment of whether you are keeping up with fluid loss through sweat.

 If training multiple times in a day, have at least 2 hours between sessions for rest and rehydration.

 Understanding heat illness and strategies to prevent athletes from experiencing heat-related injuries is much safer than treating the injuries after they occur.

-Have athletic trainers, paramedics, or other medical professionals trained in heat illness available on site for team practices or competitions.
+Have athletic trainers, paramedics, or other medical professionals trained in heat illness available on site for team practices or competitions during extreme heat.
 Make sure that the staff at each facility has an action plan for contacting emergency services if an athlete develops heat illness.
 This plan should be in place before the practices or competitions start.

 The following list is just a few of the signs of which an athlete could be developing heat illness: decreased performance, mental status or personality changes, flushing, dizziness, fatigue, vomiting, headaches, feeling very hot or cold.
 If any of these signs or other changes in status are present, remove the player and start treatment.